babastienne/goat-bot/README.md

 To be able to use this project, you'll need to configure some elements into a `.env` file.
 To do so rename the file `.env.dist` to `.env` and complete the required informations.

+You should add the informations about your email recipients in the file "mailing_list.py".

 You'll need to provide pictures to the program.
 To do so you should put your images in the `data` folder.
 Then, the program will select randomly a picture from this folder every day until the apocalypse.
+If you're looking for goat pictures, you can use the pictures from the Mendeley Data program mentionned above.

 When your program is correctly configured, you'll just have to create a cron on your server in order for the program to run daily.